 1. Provide and maintain the services

-Using the information we collect we are able to deliver the Workplace Challenge Service to you and honour our Terms and Conditions (http://www.workplacechallenge.co.uk/terms) contract with you.
-For example, we need to use your information to provide you with your Workplace Challenge dashboard, tracking your exercise, for leaderboards and to provide customer support.
+Using the information we collect we are able to deliver the Workplace Activity Tracker Service to you and honour our Terms and Conditions (https://www.workplacechallenge.co.uk/terms) contract with you.
+For example, we need to use your information to provide you with your Workplace Activity Tracker dashboard, tracking your exercise, for leaderboards and to provide customer support.

 2. Improve, personalise and develop the services

-We use the information we collect to improve and personalise the Workplace Challenge Service and to develop new ones.
+We use the information we collect to improve and personalise the Workplace Activity Tracker Service and to develop new ones.
 For examples, we use the information to troubleshoot and protect against errors; perform data analysis and testing; conduct research and surveys; and develop new features and Services.

 3. To enable the licensee to communicate with you